Landura Management Associates

 As a pioneer for smoke-free policies in NC, Alderman knows what it’s like to get started.
 Implementing a smoke-free policy may be intimidating at first, but careful planning and consistent enforcement can help to ensure a smooth transition.

-- If possible, do not grandfather in tenants indefinitely.
+- If possible, do not grandfather in residents indefinitely.

 - Start the process early.